WebAssembly/threads/document/core/exec/runtime.rst

 Such a location consists of an :ref:`address <syntax-addr>` of a :ref:`shared <syntax-shared>` :ref:`memory <syntax-meminst>` instance and a symbolic *field* name in the respective object.
 This is either |LLEN| for the size or |LDATA| for the vector of bytes.

-In each case read and write actions record the *store value* that has been read or written, which is either a regular :ref:`value <syntax-val>` or a sequence of :ref:`bytes <syntax-byte>`, depending on the location accessed.
+In each case, read and write actions record the *store value* that has been read or written, which is either a regular :ref:`value <syntax-val>` or a sequence of :ref:`bytes <syntax-byte>`, depending on the location accessed.
 An |ARMW| event, performing an atomic read-modify-write access, records both the store values read (first) and written (second);
 it is an invariant of the semantics that both are either regular values of the same type or byte sequences of the same length.